 You may have seen it many times and in all probability, you may not have given it a second glance.
 It is a plant with small yellow flowers, round, velvety leaves, also called the Indian Mallow or Abutilon Indicum, and chances are you might not have realized just how this tiny plant could change your life for the better.
-Freya's Eternal Youth Rejuvenation Serum uses the root extract of Atibala for its antioxidant nutrients.
+Our Eternal Youth Rejuvenation Serum uses the root extract of Atibala for its antioxidant nutrients.

 What is Atibala?

 Native to India, the Atibala is sweet to taste and is found year-round, identified by its distinct yellow flowers.
 Known by many names, including Rishyaprokta, Kankatika, Balika, Rishagadha, and Kangi, all parts of this medicinal plant, including the root and seed, have been used in Ayurvedic and Siddha practices for thousands of years.
 The Indian Mallow has a seemingly-boundless array of medicinal properties, and can be used to cure diseased from leprosy to a common fever.
 The extract, taken from the seed, is also extremely beneficial to the skin and body; the plant can even be used as an aphrodisiac, begging the question: What can’t the Atibala do?